tweag/sparkle/apps/memerr/README.md

 Note that `512M` seems to be the minimum amount of memory that can be allocated to the driver for the program to run, so this is a good starting point to play around at.
-At this memory setting, passing in the option `-n 200000` will usually cause the program to crash from a GC error.
+At this memory setting, the default parameters to the program (-n 1500 -l 370 -w 1000) should crash the program by filling up the Java heap.
+This basically corresponds to a program in which the Spark driver stores 1500 copies of ~100K file in memory.